The Embedded Command Becomes the Evaluation Target

 Sources

-- arXiv PDF: Adversarial Pragmatics for AI Safety Evaluation, reviewed for the taxonomy, seed benchmark schema, local pilot, LLM-judge validation table, metrics, code-and-data note, and limitations.
+- arXiv PDF: Adversarial Pragmatics for AI Safety Evaluation, verified for the taxonomy, seed benchmark schema, local pilot, LLM-judge validation table, metrics, code-and-data note, and limitations.